AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-tag.md

 ---
-description: In the Segment manager, tagging segments allows you to organize them.
+description: Understand how to tag segments to allow you to organize segments.
-title: Tag segments
+title: Tag Segments
 feature: Segmentation
 exl-id: 2c838bb1-3fab-467a-9a1d-54c7c5a3b49e
 ---